Breathe Better with Whole-Home Air Filtration in Atlanta

 HEPA filters are rated to extract 99.97 to 99.99% of particles measuring 0.3 microns and larger.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.

 These filters have a MERV rating of 1721, depending on the kind.
-This rating indicates how well a filter can clear pollutants from the air.
+This rating indicates how well a filter can pull out pollutants from the air.

 Because of their high-efficiency filtration abilities, HEPA filters are deep and can restrict airflow.
-It’s important to ask Peachtree Service Experts Heating & Air Conditioning to confirm your heating and cooling system can work with one.
+It’s important to check with Peachtree Service Experts to confirm your heating and cooling system can run with one.

-Media air cleaners are much thicker than common air filters.
+Media air cleaners are denser than regular air filters.
 They’re often four to five times wider—or more.
-This barrier fits closely against your HVAC unit.
+This barrier fits closely against your HVAC equipment.

-Because its active surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.
+Because its active surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

-An electrostatic filter uses magnetically charged substance to attract.
+An electrostatic filter uses magnetically charged components to attract.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
-Plus, they're also 30 times more effective than ordinary filters.
+Plus, they're also 30 times more effective than everyday filters.